'The best of the best': Coast Guard members recognized for heroism in hurricane search-and-rescues

 Altogether, those recognized saved 66 lives and assisted in the rescue of 84 more.

 "In my career, I have never seen that many awards (given) at one point in time," said Capt.
-Sean O'Brien, commanding officer of Coast Guard Air Station Atlantic City.
+Sean O'Brien, commanding officer of Air Station Atlantic City.

 The recipients, who were stationed in Atlantic City at the time or have since been transferred here, walked up to a stage backed by a giant American flag as their names were called.
 The recipients were recognized by visiting family and rows of their peers Wednesday morning, as the narratives of their rescues — and the conditions they had to battle to carry them out — were read.